jonnonz1/nz-statute-book/acts/public/1995/births-deaths-marriages-and-relationships-registration-act-1995.md

 The Registrar-General shall record all information contained in a duplicate copy of a certificate forwarded to the Registrar-General under section 43(1) of the Marriage Act 1955.

 ### 59 Dissolutions to be recorded
-(1) Upon the making of—under the Family Proceedings Act 1980, the Registrar of the Family Court concerned shall forthwith send to the Registrar-General a certificate of the order in the prescribed form; and the Registrar-General shall record the information it contains as part of the information recorded under this Act or a former Act relating to the marriage.
+(1) Upon the making of—under the Family Proceedings Act 1980, the Registrar of the Family Court concerned shall forthwith send to the Registrar-General a certificate of the order; and the Registrar-General shall record the information it contains as part of the information recorded under this Act or a former Act relating to the marriage.
   (a) An order dissolving a marriage; or
   (b) An order declaring that a party to a marriage is presumed to be dead and that the marriage is dissolved; or (c) An order declaring a marriage to be void ab initio,—